akka/akka/akka-docs/src/main/paradox/general/configuration.md

 loader (if available, otherwise just its own loader as in `this.getClass.getClassLoader`) and uses that for all reflective accesses.
-This implies that putting Akka on the boot class path will yield `NullPointerException` from strange places: this is simply not supported.
+This implies that putting Akka on the boot class path will yield `NullPointerException` from strange places: this is not supported.

 ## Application specific settings